Etc3tera/RustFSExample/README.md

 ```

 ### Points
- - One downside thing, the output file `party.dat` is binary file, so we cannot open properly by Text Editor (You can try but it may display badly / missing plenty of information)
+ - Because the output file `party.dat` is binary file, we cannot open normally by Text Editor (Truly, we can open but it may display badly / missing plenty of information)
- - To open binary file, we use `Hex Editor`. there's many free stuffs:
+ - To properly open binary file, we use `Hex Editor`. there's many free stuffs:
    - [HxD](https://mh-nexus.de/en/hxd/)
    - [Online Hex Editor](https://hexed.it/)
- - After open binary file with Hex Editor we will see the content of file.

 ### Understanding Binary Encoding